DanteHaywood/Pokemon-Statistics-Visualizer/README.md

 ### Pokemon Stats Visualizer

 I built this project as an introduction to React.
 The purpose was to explore the library and integrate it with home-brewed D3 visualizations.
-Interactive data visualization and D3 are perfect for each other.
+Interactive data visualization and React are perfect for each other.
 The project demonstrates how React components can manipulate D3 charts.

 The dataset was pulled from Kaggle here: https://www.kaggle.com/abcsds/pokemon